secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/index.html.md

    - Supplier only accepts credit card as form of payment and you have documentation regarding this requirement.
    - GitLab frequently purchases goods and services from this supplier.
    - This is the first time you are requesting the permanent virtual card for the supplier.
 - Accounts Payable will need to set up a Virtual Card as the supplier’s default form of payment.
-To facilitate this process, please select “Yes” to the last question in the Virtual Card form, then provide answers to the additional 4 questions. **NOTE** Insufficient information will delay the creation of the card.
+To facilitate this process, please select “Yes” to the last question in the Virtual Card form, then provide answers to the additional 4 questions. **NOTE** - insufficient information will delay the creation of the card.

 ![vcard-image-10](/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/vcard10.png)